IDEA: An Inverse Domain Expert Adaptation Based Active DNN IP Protection Method: Preliminaries

 \subsection{Problem Formulation}

 We formulate the active authorization as an inverse problem of domain adaptation.
 Our goal is to maintain a high inference accuracy of the protected model on the authorized (source) domain, where the input data are embedded with the correct key, while weakening its generalizability on unauthorized (target) domains with missing or incorrect keys.
-Given a pre-trained encoder $\mathcal{E}(\cdot, \cdot)$ and a binary key $k_j \in \mathcal{K}$, the following three domains of input samples can be defined. \begingroup
+Given a pretrained encoder $\mathcal{E}(\cdot, \cdot)$ and a binary key $k$ which encodes the identity information of both the owner and a specific user (e.g., ``Alice-Bob''), the following three domains of input samples can be defined. \begingroup

 \endgroup